SofaDefrost/SofaViscoElastic/README.md

 If you have any problems, please contact the author at pasquale.ferrentino@vub.be.

 ## Python Functions and Bindings
-The principal function of this plugin is the so-called TethrahedronViscoelasticityFEMForceField, which applies the viscoelastic constitutive law to the tetrahedral mesh uploaded in SOFA, the syntax in Python is the following :
+The principal function of this plugin is the so-called TethrahedronViscoelasticityFEMForceField, which applies the viscoelastic constitutive law to the tetrahedral mesh uploaded in SOFA.
+The syntax in Python is the following :

 ![Python function](./img/img3.png)

 The additional fields to fill in are:
 * template: related to the DOF expressed in the Mechanical Object in SOFA.
 * name: The name chosen by the user for the function (will appear in the SOFA simulation Graph)
-* materialname: The name of the viscoelastic model that the user wants to use, he can choose between:
+* materialname: The name of the viscoelastic model that the user wants to use; he can choose between:
   (Linear Viscoelasticity)
   - MaxwellFirstOrder
   - KelvinVoigtFirstOrder